pingidentity/pingone-sample-custom-signon/react-auth-client/README.md

 # Prerequisites
 You will need the following things:

-- PingOne for Customers Account - If you don’t have an existing one, you can drop the it after register.
+- PingOne Account - If you don’t have an existing one, you can drop register for a trial at https://www.pingidentity.com/en/trials.html
 - A [PingOne application](https://documentation.pingidentity.com/pingone/p14cAdminGuide/index.shtml#p1_t_addApplication.html), configured for Single-Page App (SPA) or Native mode.
 Also make sure that it is enabled plus redirect, sign off URL's and access grants by scopes are properly set.
-- Specify custom login page URL for the application in __SIGNON URL__ textbox of P14C admin console.
+- Specify custom login page URL for the application in __SIGNON URL__ textbox of PingOne admin console.

 # Getting Started

 1. Clone source code
-`git clone git@github.com:pingidentity/pingone-customers-sample-custom-signon.git . `
+`git clone git@github.com:pingidentity/pingone-sample-custom-signon.git . `
-2. Update [config.js](./src/config.js) with your application's data extracted from P14C admin console:
+2. Update [config.js](./src/config.js) with your application's data extracted from PingOne admin console:
     - `environment_id`: *Required*.
 Your application's Environment ID.
 You can find this value at your Application's Settings under
     **Configuration** tab from the admin console( extract `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` string that specifies the environment 128-bit universally unique identifier ([UUID](https://tools.ietf.org/html/rfc4122)) right from `https://auth.pingone
     .com/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/as/authorize`